iSapozhnik/isapozhnik-site/src/pages/articles/2020-05-29---Improve-your-app-rating/index.md

 I’m going to start by implementing this little window
 ![](1.png)

 I didn’t want to invent the wheel so I decided to use the Rating component from Apple.
-Here is an example code: [Start Developing iOS Apps (Swift): Implement a Custom Control](https://developer.apple.com/library/archive/referencelibrary/GettingStarted/DevelopiOSAppsSwift/ImplementingACustomControl.html).
+Here is an example code: [Implement a Custom Control](https://developer.apple.com/library/archive/referencelibrary/GettingStarted/DevelopiOSAppsSwift/ImplementingACustomControl.html).
 As you can see since now we are more flexible in terms of UI I have also added `Don't ask again` checkbox.
 It’s a nice little feature that the user can benefit from.

 Now if the user rates our app 4 and higher we can thank him and ask to review the app in the store.
 From my experience, the majority of users will proceed next and give the same rating on the App Store.